Okipa/laravel-brickables/README.md

 ### Query bricks

-You can query content bricks as for any Eloquent model :
+You can query content bricks as for any Eloquent model:

 ```php
 Brick::where('brick_type', 'oneTextColumn')->first();